haveno-dex/haveno-docs/docs/development/installing.md

-# Set up environment
+# Build and run Haveno

-These are the steps needed to build Haveno.
-You can test it locally or on our test network.
+These are the steps needed to build and run Haveno.
+You can test it locally or on our test network using the official Haveno repository.

 !!! note
     Trying to use Haveno on mainnet?

     The official Haveno repository does not operate or endorse any mainnet network.
 Find a third party network and use their installer or build their repository.

     Alternatively you can [create your own mainnet network](https://github.com/haveno-dex/haveno/blob/master/docs/create-mainnet.md).

 ## Install dependencies